-Malibu might be most famous for being the place that many celebrities call home.
-It is an exclusive town with a lot of privacy hedges and million-dollar homes nestled on the Pacific Ocean.
+It’s an exclusive town with a lot of privacy hedges and million-dollar homes looking out over the Pacific Ocean.

-These are our picks for the best things to do in Malibu, whether you’re visiting for the first time or you’re a local.
+So grab your camera and sunglasses, these are the best things to do in Malibu, whether you’re visiting for the first time or you’re a local.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.